 This interdisciplinary sequence of six courses incorporates humanities (literature, history, and philosophy) and social sciences as well as writing.
 The courses examine Western and non-Western societies, cultures, and state systems both historically and comparatively.
-The Making of the Modern World (MMW) is taught by faculty from the disciplines of anthropology, history, literature, political science, and sociology.
+The Making

 MMW is designed to help students search for connections-between past and present, among the societies and civilizations that have inhabited the earth, and among the ways that humans have used to make sense of their experience.